Showing posts with label partial shade hikes. Show all posts

 -Enter the Galena Estates to find the trail entrance parking lot on the left side of Joy Lake Road.

--There’s plenty of shade throughout the hike, but there are also exposed areas.
+-There’s plenty of shade throughout the hike, but there are also lots of exposed areas.

 -Have your phone handy for emergencies.